farrahar/DevelopingDataProducts/README.md

 I have developed a simple application for this course project titled "Calculating Your Pregnancy's EDD".

-To access the application please go to: <http:// >.
+To access the 5-slides pitch for this project please go to: <http://rpubs.com/farrahar/157120>.

-To access the 5-slides pitch for this project please go to: <http:// >.
+To access the application please go to: <https://farrahar.shinyapps.io/DevelopingDataProducts/>.

 Thank you.